-Departmental Faculty Practice Representative (DFPR)
+Departmental Faculty Practice Representative

-Each academic concentration has a designated faculty member (or members), the Departmental Faculty Practice Representatives (DFPR), who work with students throughout their practicum.
-The DFPR must approve the proposed practicum prior to the practicum start date.
-The Representative will also meet with students to provide feedback and approve the Learning Contract.
+Each academic concentration has a designated faculty member(s), the Departmental Faculty Practice Representatives (DFPR), to work with students throughout the practicum.
+The DFPR must approve the proposed practicum prior to the practicum start date and course.
+The representative will also meet with students to provide feedback and approve the Learning Contract.
 The DFPR may monitor student progress throughout practicum, communicate any need for intervention to the Practice Office, provide feedback and approve the practicum abstract, help in the development of the Departmental Integration Seminar, and/or serve as a resource for the development of poster content for the student Practicum Poster Session.
 A list of the DFPRs for each department can be found on pages 30-31.

-Faculty Preceptor (PH984)
+SPH Faculty Preceptor (PH984)

-The Faculty Preceptor is a SPH faculty member who agrees to work with a student completing PH984.
-The Preceptor has the same responsibilities as a Departmental Faculty Practice Representative (listed above).
+The SPH Faculty Preceptor agrees to work with a student completing PH984.
+The SPH Faculty Preceptor is responsible for all requirements of a Departmental Faculty Practice Representative.
 In addition, the Preceptor will work collaboratively with the student in production of the enhanced academic product.
 Finally, the SPH Faculty Preceptor will provide a letter grade for the student's practicum upon completion and submit it to the Practice Office.